 Skip to main content

-Manage your Dodo Payments resources and test webhooks directly from the terminal.
+Manage your Dodo Payments resources, create checkout sessions, and test webhooks directly from the terminal.
 Built for developers who prefer the command line.

 Installation